limabravoecho-collab/Planet-9-disproved-by-Galactic-Dominance-Beyond-Solar-Gravitational-Boundary/README.md

-# Resolution: Planet 9 disproved by Galactic Dominance Beyond Solar Gravitational Boundary
+# Planet 9: Resolution via Galactic Dominance Boundary

 This resolution is designed to meet the requirements of the core indivisible component of the problem.
 I avoided adding other information that will branch off to other questions/systems.